fay59/fcd/FUTURE.md

 These are things that more or less need to happen at some point in the future, tackled in order of interest (which may or may not be the order of usefulness).

-### Change LICENSE file to LICENSE.md

-Purely for aesthetic reasons.

 ### Make pass pipeline customizable

 The current pass pipeline is fixed and poorly fits programs that need custom